lbl-neutrino/larpixSlowControls/README.md

 	kill 13762

-To start a new monitoring session (in the larpix-control screen), go into the slowcontrols/ directory:
+To start a new monitoring session (in the larpix-control screen), go into the slowcontrols/ directory and type:

 	python3 larpix_monitor.py